tornede/py_experimenter/README.md

 - `error`: An error occurred during execution, which is also logged into the database.

 ### Obtain Results
 The current content of the database table can be obtained as `pandas.Dataframe`.
-This can be used to generate a result table and export it to LaTex.
+This can be used to generate a result table and export it to LaTeX.

 ```python
 result_table = experimenter.get_table()